formal-land/coq-of-ocaml/doc/docs/ocaml-core.md

 title: OCaml core
 ---

-Coq-of-ocaml translates the functional core of [OCaml](https://ocaml.org/) to the corresponding [Coq](https://coq.inria.fr/) constructs.
+coq-of-ocaml translates the functional core of [OCaml](https://ocaml.org/) to the corresponding [Coq](https://coq.inria.fr/) constructs.
 It adds type annotations for each definition.
 We present how this translation work.

 ## Functions
 The OCaml functions are translated to standard Coq functions.
-The definition of the composition function in OCaml:
+For example, the definition of the composition function in OCaml:
 ```ocaml
 let compose g f x =
   g (f x)